pagkly/Zed/Investopedia4/What Is the Underground Economy and How Does It Work.md

 All such under-the-table transactions, in which participants fail to report their income to the IRS or the state, are technically considered to be underground economic activities.
 This status can even apply to babysitters who don't report the cash that they pocket after watching Junior down the street.

-The IRS considers money earned from babysitting as taxable self-employment income and, when the amount is greater than $400 for the year (as of 2019), must be reported when the individual files their tax return.
+The IRS considers money earned from babysitting as taxable [[Self-Employment|self-employment]] income and, when the amount is greater than $400 for the year (as of 2019), must be reported when the individual files their [[Tax Return|tax return]].

 Other primary examples of underground economic activity include the untaxed sale of physical goods and the smuggling of goods into a country to avoid paying [[duties at the border]](https://www.investopedia.com/terms/d/duty.asp).
 Human trafficking operations also comprise the underground economy, as do the markets for copyrighted materials, endangered animal species, antiquities, and illegally-harvested human organs.